 This release comes with one audio option, a Dolby Digital mono mix in English.
 There are no major issues with distortion or background noise.
 Dialog comes through clearly and everything sounds balanced.

-Extras for this release include a trailer for the film (2 minutes 26 seconds – anamorphic widescreen), two audio interviews, the first one with director Ted Post (20 minutes) and the second one with actor David Mooney (11 minuutes 47 seconds), who portrayed ‘Baby’ in the film.
+Extras for this release include a trailer for the film (2 minutes 45 seconds – anamorphic widescreen), two audio interviews, the first one with director Ted Post (20 minutes) and the second one with actor David Mooney (14 minuutes 46 seconds), who portrayed ‘Baby’ in the film.
 For his interview Ted Post discusses how he became attached to this project, the cast and his thoughts on the final product.
-For his interview David Mooney his performance and what effects this role had on his career.
+For his interview David Mooney talks about his performance and what effects this role had on his career.
 Also included with this release are trailers for Psychomania, In The Folds of Flesh and Horror Express.
 Overall though this release is an improvement upon all previous home video release of this film, it also far from a definitive improvement because of the short comings of the transfer.